 It’s a tie between Wistia and Vidyard.
 They both offer intense value and while Wistia is the clear affordable option of the two, Vidyard does have a long list of useful features that well surpasses Wistia.

 Bottom line – if you’re on a budget, Wistia offers the most value for money.

 But if you’re okay with spending more for an intense increase in value and ROI, then Vidyard is a service to consider, too.

 If you need social media and community to be at the heart of your videos, Vimeo offers more bang for your buck, a professional and creative atmosphere with plenty of sharing capabilities.

 Whether you decide to self-host your videos or use a video hosting service, we’ve reviewed the top hosts to help you make the best decision for your site or business.

-If you’re interested in learning about a couple ways you can start integrating video into your WordPress site, check out these other posts: Support Your Clients With White Label Videos and Awesome Tutorials and Using Appointments + to Setup and Streamline Client Consultations.
+If you’re interested in learning about other ways you can start integrating video into your WordPress site, check out Support Your Clients With White Label Videos and Awesome Tutorials.

 Do you agree with these results?
 Who is your clear favorite?
 Feel free to share your vote in the comments below.